Maxzy32/alx-airbnb-database/ERD/normalization.md

 - `email`, `first_name`, `role`, etc., all depend only on `user_id`.
 - In `Booking`, `total_price`, `start_date`, `status` depend only on `booking_id`.

+ **All tables satisfy 3NF.**

+---

+## Conclusion

+The Airbnb database has been carefully designed to eliminate redundancy and improve consistency.
+After thorough analysis, we confirm that the schema adheres to **Third Normal Form (3NF)**.